 Section 1.
 Purpose.
-TTCI is established to provide coordinated leadership and direction for the development and conduct of a continuing, cooperative, and comprehensive transportation planning process in the Traverse City-Garfield Urbanized Area.
+TTCI is established to provide coordinated leadership and direction for the development and conduct of a continuing, cooperative, and computation planning process the Traverse City-Garfield Urbanized Area.
 As a program of Networks Northwest, TTCI shall constitute the forum for cooperative transportation decision-making by principal elected officials of general purpose local governments and representatives of transportation based agencies to develop US Census Designated Traverse City-Garfield Urbanized Area multi-modal transportation plans and programs.